Braided Rivers Community Trust

 We thank our Trustees for their willingness to serve and look ahead with confidence as we continue to invest in a strong and connected Mid Canterbury community.

-“We are thrilled to welcome Gerard Rushton as Chair of the Braided Rivers Trust for the next three years, confident that his leadership and dedication will guide the Trust in serving our community.”
+“We are thrilled to welcome Ged Rushton as Chair of the Braided Rivers Community Trust for the next three years, confident that his leadership and dedication will guide the Trust in serving our community.”

 Chantelle Quinn